zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 ##### Luke Muehlhauser

 - You are not a Bayesian homunculus whose reasoning is “corrupted” by cognitive biases.
-You just _are_ cognitive biases.
+You just *are* cognitive biases.

-##### Alberto Brandolini
+##### Pooh-Bah, in Gilbert and Sullivan’s *The Mikado*

-- It’s the assumption of the developers that goes to production.
+- Merely corroborative detail, intended to give artistic verisimilitude to an otherwise bald and unconvincing narrative . . .

 ##### Wittgenstein